 Many people nowadays opt to receive their bills via the internet (rather than sent in paper form by post).
 Or their passport may not be available (if they have sent it to an embassy).

 Although the lack of such documentation can cause problems, it is possible to deal with any problems, in most cases, fairly easily.
 Identification, involves 2 stages, the first is providing something which identifies you and has your photograph, and the second is something which has your name and residential address: Here is a list of acceptable documentation:

 - confirmation of where you live.
-In addition to utility bills or bank statements, it is likely you will receive documents from the government (such as HMRC) or a local authority, insurance companies etc. Whatever you provide under this category must be dated (and not be dated more than 3 months before the date of your appointment).
+In addition to utility bills or bank statements, it is likely you will receive documents from the government (such as HMRC) or a local authority, insurance companies ,etc. Whatever you provide under this category must be dated (and not be dated more than 3 months before the date of your appointment).
 It is rare, in my experience, for a person to receive nothing at all by post.

 If you do not have any identification as mentioned on this page

-I receive all my bills and bank statements online now
+You receive all my bills and bank statements online now

 Although many people nowadays no longer receive utilities or bank statements in the post, I find it is rare for someone not to have any acceptable documentation (other than a passport).
 Usually, this involves a bit more searching among your records.